MahmoudElsayedEssa/PaleBlueAssignment/README.md

 # 📸 Pixabay Image Search App
-> A modern Android app using Jetpack Compose + MVVM + Paging 3, with local caching via Room Database.
+> A modern Android app using Jetpack Compose + MVVM + Paging 3, with local caching via Room Database and Coil.
 > Search and browse images from the [Pixabay API](https://pixabay.com/api/) with a beautiful UI and offline support.

 ## ✨ Features